Have you ever stopped to think of yourself as a citizen of the world, a member of the cosmic family?

 Rediscovering our own true nature will bring us the highest happiness and fulfillment in life.
 Therefore, not only do we have to study and imbibe the lessons in the scriptures, but this spiritual knowledge must also be passed down and preserved for future generations.

-Reading, studying, reflecting, writing, sharing and teaching others this knowledge is one of your duties as a cosmic citizen.
+Reading, studying, reflecting, writing, sharing and teaching others this knowledge is one of our duties as cosmic citizens.
 All this is done as a yagna.

 3. Elders and ancestors